ShadowySupercode/gitcitadel/companyDocs/OperatingAgreement_v0.1_20240716.md

 ## General Provisions

 ### Officers
-The LLC may designate officers, such as a President, Secretary and Treasurer.
-Persons who fill these positions need not be members of the LLC.
+The LLC may designate officers, such as a President, Vice-President, Secretary and Treasurer.
+Persons who fill these positions must be members of the LLC.
 Such positions may be compensated or non-compensated according to the nature and extent of the services rendered for the LLC as a part of the duties of each office.
 Ministerial services only as a part of any officer position will normally not be compensated, such as the performance of officer duties specified in this agreement, but any officer may be reimbursed by the LLC for out-of-pocket expenses paid by the officer in carrying out the duties of his or her office.

 ### Records
-The LLC shall keep at its principal business address a copy of all proceedings of membership meetings, as well as books of account of the LLC's financial transactions.
+The LLC shall keep at its principal business address a copy of all proceedings of membership meetings, officer meetings, business plans, financial reports, as well as books of account of the LLC's financial transactions.
 A list of the names and addresses of the current membership of the LLC also shall be maintained at this address, with notations on any transfers of members' interests to nonmembers or persons being admitted into membership in the LLC.

-Copies of the LLC's Articles of Organization, Certificate of Formation or a similar organizational document, a signed copy of this operating agreement, and the LLC's tax returns for the preceding three tax years shall be kept at the principal business address of the LLC.
+Copies of the LLC's Certificate of Formation, a signed copy of this operating agreement, the current Business Plan, and the LLC's tax returns for the preceding three tax years shall be kept at the principal business address of the LLC.

 A statement also shall be kept at this address containing any of the following information that is applicable to this LLC:
 * the amount of cash or a description and value of property contributed or agreed to be contributed as capital to the LLC by each member;